nineinchnick/yii-usr/README.md

 Key differences from yii-user:

-* smaller codebase, easier to read/review
+* clean codebase, easier to read/review
 * use good password hashing
 * no need to modify current tables and models
 * bundled mailer class